 Dental crowns made of porcelain are stain resistant and designed to keep their appearance throughout their use.

 The Benefits of fitting Dental Crowns

 Dental crowns are designed to last from 5 to 15 years.
 Their lifespan depends very much on how you look after them.
 If you are not prone to excessive teeth clenching or grinding your crown will last you a lot longer.

 Crowns are a fixed entity.
 Dentures are prone to shifting and sliding in the mouth, unlike a crown which is held securely in place.
-Normally a crown is either cemented over your damaged tooth or implant or fixed in place as part of a dental bridge, ensuring there is no slip or movement.
+Usually, a crown is either cemented over your damaged tooth or implant or fixed in place as part of a dental bridge, ensuring there is no slip or movement.

 No more speech problems.
 Patients with ill-fitting dentures or missing teeth often suffer from speech impediments in the way of slurred speech or a lisp.
 Restoring missing teeth with crowns can help a patient once again speak confidently, with no dental obstacles.

 A crown is the perfect way for anyone to restore teeth that have been lost, broken or weakened through large fillings.
 A crown can also be used to keep bridges and dentures in place.